 Using comprehensive facial X-rays and video stills, we can show you how your bite will be improved and even give you an idea of how you'll look after surgery.
 This helps you understand the surgical process and the extent of the treatment prescribed, and to see the benefits of orthognathic surgery.

-If you are a candidate for Corrective Jaw Surgery, our UMOMSA doctors will work closely with your dentist or orthodontist during your treatment.
+If you are a candidate for corrective jaw surgery, our doctors will work closely with your dentist or orthodontist during your treatment.

 Sleep Apnea Surgery

-Along with an interdisciplinary sleep disorders team, Dr. John Caccamese and Dr. Gary Warburton provide skeletal surgical correction for sleep apnea.
+Along with an interdisciplinary sleep disorders team, our specialists provide skeletal surgical correction for sleep apnea.
 Maxillomandibular (upper and lower jaw) advancement is over 95 percent effective in its ability to significantly enlarge the upper airway and limit obstruction by moving the upper and lower jaws forward, thereby opening the airway during sleep.

-Additional sleep apnea information is available from the University of Maryland Sleep Disorders Center and the American Sleep Apnea Association.
+Additional sleep apnea information is available from the University of Maryland Sleep Disorders Center.